Gluten-Free Eating and Dining in Paris

 Although there are no dedicated gluten-free bakeries that I know of in Paris, Biocoop sells fresh gluten-free bread (although it’s stored on the same shelves, next to the regular bread) as do Naturalia store.
 Biocoop also has some freshly made gluten-free cakes as well.
 As mentioned above, both shops have gluten-free sections in their stores that sell a variety of snacks and other foods.

-If for some reason they’re not taking you seriously, or you’re concerned that you may be getting something with gluten in it, it’s okay to leave before ordering.
+If for some reason they’re not taking you seriously, or you’re concerned that you may be getting something with gluten in it, it’s okay to leave something on your plate, or leave before ordering.
 Apologize for leaving, thank them, and leave.
 If you make a scene, you’ll regret it.
 Don’t let it ruin your vacation.
 Just move on.

 If you’ve already ordered or been served, nicely ask the waiter if you have any concerns without being accusatory.
-If you’re unsure, just drink the wine and ask for a plate of cheese or a salad with oil and vinegar à parte, on the side, since bottled dressings (which are used frequently) often have wheat starch.
-Or ask for some fruit.
+If you’re unsure, just drink the wine and ask for a plate of cheese or a salad with oil and vinegar à parte, on the side, since bottled dressings (which are used frequently) often have wheat starch added.

 Once again, don’t let something minor ruin your vacation.
-Imagine if a non-English speaking person came to America with a strict dietary need that was not well-known.
-Imagine how they’d be treated.
+Imagine if a non-English speaking person came to America with a strict dietary need that was not well-known and the waiter didn’t speak their language or understand.

 And if you’re frustrated, take another sip of wine and let out an exasperated *sigh*…you’ll fit right in amongst the Parisians!